-4.1 Data
+4.1 Data and evaluation measures

-We trained Pos and Neg in the following way (Also see Figure 1).
+We constructed data for training Pos and Neg in the following way (Also see Figure 2).
 During this process, paraphrase candidates were constructed for evaluation as well.

-- 1. 53 million tokens (8.0 million types) of triplets $\langle v, c, n \rangle$ were collected from the parsed6 sentences of newspaper articles7. - 2.
+- Step 1.
+53 million tokens (8.0 million types) of triplets $\langle v, c, n \rangle$ were collected from the parsed sentences of newspaper articles.
+To handle case alteration properly, we dealt with active and passive forms of verbs separately. - Step 2.
 Triplets occurring only once were filtered out.
-To handle case alteration properly, we dealt with active and passive forms of verbs separately.
-We restricted c to be the most frequent seven case particles: "ga (NOM)", "o (ACC)", "ni (DAT)", "de (LOC)", "e (to)", "kara (from)", and "yori (from / than)".
-This procedure resulted in 3.1 million types of triplets consisting of 38,512 types of n and 66,484 of $\langle v, c \rangle$. - We estimated the probabilistic parameters of PLSI by applying the EM algorithm8 to the data, changing the number of latent classes |Z| from 2 through 1,500. - 4.
-To develop a negative example set, we excerpted 90,000 sentences from the newspaper articles used in Step 1, input them into a paraphrasing system for Japanese9, and obtained 7,167 paraphrase candidates by applying the same paraphrasing rules that were used for our previous investigation into transfer errors (Fujita and Inui, 2003). - 5.
-We filtered out the generated candidates that contain no changed case structure and those that include either v or n with a frequency of less than 2,000 in the collection given in Step 1.
-As a result, 3,166 candidates remained.
+We also restricted c to be the most frequent seven case particles: "ga (NOM)," "o (ACC)," "ni (DAT)," "de (LOC)," "e (to)," "kara (from)," and "yori (from / than)."
+This procedure resulted in 3.1 million types of triplets consisting of 38,512 types of n and 66,484 of $\langle v, c \rangle$ . - Step 3.
+We estimated the probabilistic parameters of PLSI by applying the EM algorithm to the data, changing the number of latent classes |Z| from 2 through 1,500.